What We Do

 - James Baldwin, Author

-BCDI-Atlanta promotes family engagement as a long-term commitment shared between multiple stakeholders from many settings.
-Coordinates family empowerment outreach, programs, and activities that build partnerships and equips families with information and resources.
+BCDI-Atlanta promotes family engagement as a long-term commitment shared between multiple stakeholders from many settings, by coordinating family empowerment outreach, programs, and activities that build partnerships and equips families with information and resources.

 BDCI-Atlanta's Two Generation Innovation Program

 BCDI- Atlanta implemented NBCDI Family Empowerment Program (FEP) as the key curriculum for powerful families.
 The program focuses on creating opportunities for and addressing the needs of both children and their families together, to create improved family economic stability.

 The program provides materials, training, professional development and coaching to families and early care and education staff at all levels.
 Workshops and coaching sessions are offered virtually and in-person.
 Families are given books and early childhood educational materials to improve their children’s school readiness skills.
 Early care and education staff receive toolkits and training materials to enhance their relationships with and year-round opportunities for the children and families they serve.

 Fulton County Public Schools (Pre-K)

 BCDI-Atlanta proudly introduces a video series for Powerful Families.
 Each video encourages parents to spend more intentional and attentive time with their children.
 Visit our YouTube channel to view and share our videos with families.

 To learn more about Powerful Families and opportunities to get involved, please contact us.